 - Put a large pot of salted water on to heat.

-- Dice the bacon into approx. ¼ inch pieces.
+- While it is heating, slice the mushrooms and dice the bacon into approx. ¼ inch pieces.

 - When the water has come to the boil add the dried pasta, and cook according to packet instructions (approx. 10-12 minutes).

 - Heat a drizzle of oil in a frying pan over a medium heat.
 When it is hot add the bacon and cook for 2-3 minutes.

 - Add another drizzle of oil, and add the sliced mushrooms.
 Cook until soft (approx. 4 minutes).

 - Remove from heat and stir through sour cream.

 - Drain pasta, reserving ½ cup of pasta water.

 - Add pasta and half the reserved pasta water to the pan with the sauce and stir to combine well.
 Add the remaining pasta weater a bit at a time until the sauce is the right consistency.

 - Serve and enjoy!